 Slide the barrel and piston over the magazine tube and the barrel extension into the receiver.

-down into the receiver.
+the gas bracket over the magazine tube (Figure 8).
+The barrel extension should slip solidly into the receiver.
 Make sure the push rod moves freely in its slot in the receiver.